Frazer-dl/restaurant_voting/README.md

 P.P.S.: Assume that your API will be used by a frontend developer to build frontend on top of that.

 -----------------------------

+For project check you can use [swagger api](http://localhost:8080/swagger-ui/index.html#/) or postman with [JSON](https://www.getpostman.com/collections/c61a85e37b527108de63)